 array, converting each one into a text view with the .percent

 format.
-Just like the previous picker, SwiftUI will convert that to a single row in our list, and slide a new screen of options in when it’s tapped.
+Just like the previous picker, SwiftUI will convert that to a single row in our list, and present a pop-up menu of options when it’s tapped.

 Here, though, I want to show you how to use a segmented control instead, because it looks much better.
 So, please add this modifier to the tip picker: